zenika-open-source/promote-open-source-project/README.md

 <summary>📘 Create a clean and well structured documentation</summary>
 <p>

 > Creating a good documentation is probably the most important step.
 If you have a small documentation, you can include it within your README.
 Otherwise, you should probably host it in a separate website.
-Some open-source projects like [vuepress](https://v1.vuepress.vuejs.org) helps you creating clean documentations in a simple way.
+Some open-source projects like [vuepress](https://v1.vuepress.vuejs.org) can help you creating clean documentations in a simple way.

  </p>
 </details>